-There were three basic truths I determined to re-learn, after reading this chapter:
+There were three basic truths I determined to re-learn, after reading this chapter.

-I had to decide that “bad behavior is unacceptable, whether or not [he] ever learns about ADHD or pursues treatment.”
+“Bad behavior is unacceptable, whether or not [he] ever learns about ADHD or pursues treatment.”

 Regardless of my faith, or my background, or the coping mechanisms I’d developed over the years, I had to set boundaries about what I was willing to tolerate.
 For example: